Timur in today's Uzbekistan.

 Hussein and Timur were heading for a split, differences having accumulated between the two, as often happens with people who have worked together for years.
 Timur's wife, who was Hussein's sister, died, breaking a tie between the two.
 Timur opened hostilities.
 His and Hussein's armies clashed.
 A temporary truce was in order to unite to repel another Mongol incursion.
 Then the war between them resumed.
 Timur appeared as the friend and defender of merchants and others.
 He won the support of a man who claimed to be a descendant of the Prophet Muhammad, Sayyid Bereke, a native of Mecca with a great reputation for learning and piety.
 People across Transoxiana, including princes and local emirs, were climbing aboard Timur's bandwagon.
 And, as had happened in China when two leaders with armies had vied for power, the one able to win more people to his side won.

 Timur defeated Hussein militarily, and one of Timur's officers, Keikosraw, who had a vendetta against Hussein because of the death of his brother, brought Hussein to Timur with Hussein's hands bound.
 Timur is described as having been moved to tears at the sight of his old comrade and former brother-in-law so reduced.
 Timur is said to have granted his old friend and former brother-in-law free passage so he could make his once-in-a-lifetime pilgrimage to Mecca.
-Released, Hussein fled, and Keikosraw overtook him and had killed him before he could make his journey to Mecca.
+Released, Hussein fled, and Keikosraw overtook him and had killed him before he could make his journey.

 Copyright © 2009-2014 by Frank E. Smitha.
 All rights reserved.